rtm-rs/rtm-rs.github.io/source/content/docs/core/associations.md

 top = false
 +++

-Associations in ROM are based on Relation API, you can configure them using `associations` block in schema definition.
+Associations in RTM are based on Relation API, you can configure them using `associations` block in schema definition.
 All adapters have access to this API and you can define associations between different databases too.